Migrating to Cache Components

 runtime = 'edge'

 Not supported.
 Cache Components requires the Node.js runtime.
-Switch to the Node.js runtime (the default) by removing the runtime = 'edge' export.
+Switch to the Node.js runtime (the default) by removing the deprecated runtime = 'edge' export.
 If you need edge behavior for specific routes, use Proxy instead.